 Erie is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 99,475 people and 48 constituent neighborhoods, Erie is the fourth largest community in Pennsylvania.
 Erie has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Erie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Erie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Erie is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Erie who work in office and administrative support (13.07%), sales jobs (9.79%), and food service (9.03%).

 Compared to the rest of the country, citizens of Erie spend much less time in their cars: on average, their commute to work is only 18.36 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.